Azure/portaldocs/portal-sdk/generated/index-portalfx-extension-development.md

  <h1 name="portalfx-forms-sections"></h1>
  <properties title="" pageTitle="Forms sections" description="" authors="andrewbi" />

-<a name="developing-forms-utilizing-form-sections"></a>
+<a name="developing-forms-laying-out-your-ui-on-the-blade"></a>
-## Utilizing form sections
+## Laying out your UI on the blade

+While blade templates allow you to layout your controls as particular DOM elements we generally recommend an alternative approach of binding a section view model into the DOM and then adding control view models to the section's `children` observable array.
+The section provides default styling in terms of spacing and margins and an easier way to deal with dynamically adding/removing controls.
+You can even use the CustomHtml control to author HTML in the middle of an autogenerated layout.
+A large majority of blades can use these two controls to avoid having to put much HTML in your blade template but of course placing the controls in the DOM yourself is always an option if needed.

-Sections are used to autogenerate the layout of multiple controls on a blade.
-The simpliest thing to do is to create a section view model and add all the controls you would like displayed to the `children` observable on the section.
-This will lay them out one after the other on a blade.
+As mentioned above to use a section you'll need to create a section view model and bind it into the DOM in your blade template using the
+'pcControl' binding handler.
+Then add all the controls you would like to be displayed to the `children` observable on the section.
+By default this lays them out one after the other on a blade.
+By using the section's `style` property you can achieve other layouts as well such as a table layout with controls in multiple rows and columns, a list of tabs or a combination of layouts.

 Follow [this link](http://aka.ms/portalfx/samples#blade/SamplesExtension/SDKMenuBlade/formsallup) and then click on 'Basic Create Form' for an example and this of what it looks like.
 This is the code to create the section: